anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Using an LDevID for TLS client authentication is a deviation from {{RFC8995}}, in which the pledge's IDevID credential is used to perform TLS client authentication.
 The use of the LDevID(RegAgt) allows the domain registrar to distinguish, if bootstrapping is initiated from a pledge or from a registrar-agent and adopt the internal handling accordingly.
-As BRSKI-PRM uses authenticated self-contained data objects between the pledge and the domain registrar, the binding of the pledge identity to the request object is provided by the data object signature employing the pledge's IDevID.
+As BRSKI-PRM uses authenticated self-contained data objects between the pledge and the domain registrar, the binding of the pledge identity to the requests is provided by the data object signature employing the pledge's IDevID.
-The objects exchanged between the pledge and the domain registrar used in the context of this specifications are JOSE objects
+The objects exchanged between the pledge and the domain registrar used in the context of this specifications are JOSE objects.

 In addition to the LDevID(RegAgt), the registrar-agent is provided with the product-serial-numbers of the pledges to be bootstrapped.
 This is necessary to allow the discovery of pledges by the registrar-agent using mDNS.